 Over the years, I was fortunate in meeting collectors who willingly shared their experience and knowledge, as well as steering me toward helpful reference sources.
 I managed to gain insight, and believe in passing this along.
 I hope to encourage you to share my collecting passions.
 Your questions and comments are always welcome.

-Part of my efforts have involved helping museums and collector clubs put on displays and do identifications.
-I have also appraised significant donations for charitable tax receipts.
+Part of my efforts have involved helping museums and collector clubs put on displays, do identifications and appraise significant donations for charitable tax receipts.
 In 2012, I had the wonderful experience of being a guest on two highly popular tv programs: "Pawnathon Canada" and "Canadian Pickers".
 Repeats of those episodes are still currently showing; I hope you will enjoy them.
 Below, 'Pickers' Scott and Sheldon discuss the purchase of kayak and canoe models from my collection.
-Can be viewed at: www.history.ca/canadianpickers/video/full+episodes+s3/eye+spy/video.html?v=2298115851&p=1&s=dd#video.
-I also collect items associated with canoeing - such as this 102-year old Royal Doulton trophy cup from the Toronto Canoe Club, and miniature paddles - or other outdoor sporting activities, vintage waterfowl decoys and fishing items.
+The episode can be viewed at: www.history.ca/canadianpickers/video/full+episodes+s3/eye+spy/video.html?v=2298115851&p=1&s=dd#video.
+I also collect items connected to canoeing (102-year old Royal Doulton trophy cup from the Toronto Canoe Club and these miniature paddles), and other outdoor sporting activities (vintage waterfowl decoys and fishing items).
 Often these are found at antique shows and auctions.
 You might wish to visit some great sites like: midwestdecoy.org and www.canadiandecoy.com.
 Come out and enjoy one of our shows.

 Collecting decoys and canoes has brought me deep friendships.
 These items have had not only historical and cultural lessons to teach, but provided memorable tales of how they came into my life and the truly amazing characters I have met.
 Even my dog was responsible for bringing two of the finest pieces into my possession; not by retrieving but, rather, by finding their owners and introducing me to them.